 Probiotics can also boost the immune system and support overall wellness as it introduces beneficial bacteria to the digestive tract.

 Fermented foods like sauerkraut, kefir, or sourdough, are naturally full of probiotics and can be added to the diet.
-Or consider taking a probiotic supplement daily.
+Or consider taking a daily probiotic supplement.
 We use these.

 Eating a diet full of vegetables, fruits, healthy fats, and proteins can help with seasonal allergies.
 Sometimes a food intolerance can be the root cause of constant allergies.
-Try eliminating processed foods and sugars out of your diet.
+Try eliminating processed foods and sugars from your diet.

 Dairy can pose a problem to many people, especially when it comes to allergies.
 Milk is mucus-forming and can make allergy symptoms worse, especially if you have an intolerance to it.
 It can be hard to pinpoint an intolerance, but the elimination diet is a great place to start.